pac4j/play-pac4j/README.md

 `bind(classOf[PlaySessionStore]).to(classOf[PlayCacheStore])`

-with a configured instance of PlayCookieStore, like this:
+with an instance of `PlayCookieStore` with an `EncryptionConfiguration`, like this:

 *Java:*